Citigroup Inc. (NYSE:C) Shares Sold by Public Employees Retirement System of Ohio

 The business also recently declared a quarterly dividend, which was paid on Friday, February 24th.
 Investors of record on Monday, February 6th were issued a dividend of $0.51 per share.
 This represents a $2.04 annualized dividend and a dividend yield of 4.20%.
 The ex-dividend date of this dividend was Friday, February 3rd.
 Citigroup’s dividend payout ratio is currently 29.14%.

-Several research analysts have recently commented on C shares.
-Oppenheimer lifted their target price on Citigroup from $83.00 to $87.00 and gave the stock an “outperform” rating in a research report on Thursday, February 2nd.
-Piper Sandler increased their target price on Citigroup from $47.00 to $51.00 in a research report on Tuesday, January 17th.
-Barclays boosted their price target on shares of Citigroup from $57.00 to $61.00 and gave the company an “equal weight” rating in a report on Tuesday, January 3rd.
-Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Citigroup from $52.00 to $46.00 in a report on Friday, January 6th.
-Finally, Morgan Stanley reduced their target price on shares of Citigroup from $45.00 to $41.00 and set an “underweight” rating for the company in a research note on Friday, January 6th.
-One analyst has rated the stock with a sell rating, eight have assigned a hold rating and seven have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Citigroup presently has a consensus rating of “Hold” and a consensus price target of $56.47.
+C has been the topic of a number of recent research reports.
+Deutsche Bank Aktiengesellschaft reduced their price objective on Citigroup from $52.00 to $46.00 in a research note on Friday, January 6th.
+Morgan Stanley dropped their target price on Citigroup from $45.00 to $41.00 and set an “underweight” rating on the stock in a research report on Friday, January 6th.
+Piper Sandler raised their price objective on Citigroup from $47.00 to $51.00 in a research note on Tuesday, January 17th.
+Oppenheimer upped their target price on Citigroup from $83.00 to $87.00 and gave the company an “outperform” rating in a research report on Thursday, February 2nd.
+Finally, Barclays raised their price target on shares of Citigroup from $57.00 to $61.00 and gave the stock an “equal weight” rating in a research report on Tuesday, January 3rd.
+One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and seven have given a buy rating to the company’s stock.
+According to MarketBeat, the company currently has an average rating of “Hold” and a consensus price target of $56.47.

 About Citigroup